hkirk/swtafp-slides/slides/02/02-function-types.md

 * Rather simple constructs we see a lot<!-- .element: class="fragment"  data-fragment-index="1" --><br/>
   * We 'add' data together all the time
 * Make for simpler programs<!-- .element: class="fragment"  data-fragment-index="2" --><br/>
-  * if your types acts like other types
+  * if your types behaves like built-in types

 ----